Energy is ‘in’

 Upgrading a few key systems can help homeowners involved in remodeling projects improve their homes’ energy-efficiency and operate their households in a more environmentally conscious way.
 If you’re planning some remodeling in the coming year, O’Toole suggests keeping these “green” points in mind:

 Household appliances account for nearly 35 percent of a home’s energy consumption, according to the U.S. Energy Information Administration’s Residential Energy Consumption Survey.
 Reducing the amount of energy appliances consume can help homeowners lower utility bills and save hundreds of dollars over the lifetime of an appliance.
 The federal ENERGY STAR program provides consumers with a valuable reference when shopping for energy-efficient appliances.
 A newer designation called “ENERGY STAR Most Efficient” recognizes the top products in their category for efficiency, across categories like appliances, TVs and electronics from leading brands like LG.
 This new classification can be especially helpful to environmentally-conscious consumers when they’re renovating, according to O’Toole.
+Some may even find it cheaper to get a broken appliance with this rating repaired by https://www.peterrepairs.com/ (or similar services), which could be an option to save some money that could go to other renovations.

 “Increased awareness of the value of energy-efficiency has made an ENERGY STAR rating a ‘must’ for many homeowners when they’re shopping for new appliances,” he said.
 “Replacing older, less efficient appliances with newer, ENERGY STAR-rated ones can both transform the look of a kitchen and ensure long-term cost savings while addressing climate change.”